 Senate District 48 serving Eden Prairie and

-We’ve come through this year’s election and have had some time to recharge.
+We’ve come through the 2012 election and have had some time to recharge.
 Nationally, we saw the lowest turnout in 72 years.
 I door knocked with both Yvonne and Joan.
 I’m thankful Yvonne pulled through.
 And, am glad Joan will be running again in 2016.

 My campaign volunteers and I have been working toward 2016 since the day after the election in 2012.
-And, from here on out, we’ll be ramping up our activities.
-We’re fundraising to meet the maximums of this two-year cycle, and will continue this with the new two-year cycle that starts in January.
-I continue to be active in both Minnetonka and Eden Prairie with the Economic Development Advisory Commission and as a member of the AM Rotary Board.
+And, we’re ramping up our activities.
+We’re fundraising to meet the maximum for this two-year cycle, and will continue this with the new two-year cycle that starts in January.
+I continue to be active in both Minnetonka and Eden Prairie and as a member of the AM Rotary Board.

 But, as we move into the more active phase of our campaign, no matter how much we do, we can’t do it alone.
 It takes support from everyone to get done what needs to be done during a Senate District-wide campaign.

 As the weather warms, I’ll begin door knocking again.
 My goal is to door knock the district at least twice before the election in November of 2016.
 When I come to your door, please let me know your thoughts.

 After this past election, I’m hearing the media talking about the trend I noticed last year: with the ineffectiveness of the U.S. Congress, more issues that have been considered federal issues are coming down to State Legislatures.
 So, it’s more important than ever who is elected to be your state legislators.
 Who do you want making decisions on student loan debt? legalization of marijuana? immigration? water rights?
 And so much more…